kaasikodes/kaasikodes/README.md

 Hi 👋 My name is Isaac Odeh
 ===========================

-Software Developer currently focused on Web3
+Software Developer focused on Solutions
 ----------------------------------------

 Result oriented software developer with years of experience designing and building robust and feature-rich web applications.
-Proficient in web technologies and languages such as Golang, Javascript, Typescript, Solidity, React, Next Js, Jest, PHP, MySQL, and Laravel.
+Proficient in web technologies and languages such as Golang, Javascript, Typescript, Solidity, Aws, Docker, K8s React, Next Js, Jest, PHP, MySQL, and Laravel.
 Proactive Team Player with excellent interpersonal and communication skills, with an appetite to learn new technologies.

 *   🌍  I'm based in Abuja, Nigeria
 *   🖥️  See my [portfolio](https://isaac-odeh-v2.netlify.app/)